SmogDr/edar_coursebook/docs/04-dataviz.md

 </div>

-Let's call this plot again with a second aesthetic, the `fill` color, which will be mapped to vehicle drive type (i.e., 4-wheel, font-wheel, or rear-wheel).
-The x-position will continue to show vehicle class, and the y-position will show the counts of vehicles, now colored by the drive types.
+Let's call this plot again with a second aesthetic, the `fill` color, which will be mapped to `drv`, a variable in the `mpg` data frame that specifies vehicle drive type (i.e., 4-wheel, font-wheel, or rear-wheel).
+The x-position will continue to show vehicle class (`class`), and the y-position will show the counts of vehicles, now colored by `drv`.

 ```r